-Workloads which include both instructional contact hours and fieldwork, clinical, or practical supervision will be based on a prorated combination.
+Workloads which include both instructional contact hours and fieldwork, clinical, or practical supervision shall be based on a prorated combination.

-Average contact hours will not be required beyond the maxima indicated above.
+Average contact hours shall not be required beyond the maxima indicated above.

-(c) For programs that do not have an established workload, the workload will be determined with the mutual agreement of the Union and management prior to the posting of any instructional position for the program.
-If mutual agreement cannot be reached, the issue will go to binding arbitration.

-(d) No bargaining unit member will have an increase in workload as a result of the implementation of this article.

-(e) The Parties agree to review existing workloads to establish a process to recognize the unique work environment for the Coastal Eco-Tourism and Wilderness Guiding programs.
-The Parties will enter into a Letter of Agreement by December 31, 2001 for implementation by March 31, 2002.

-(f) Maximum lab sizes shall be determined by the appropriate Dean(s), program coordinator(s) and regional coordinator(s) in consultation with the program faculty, having due regard for available facilities, course learning outcomes and program quality.
+- (c) For programs that do not have an established workload, the workload shall be determined with the mutual agreement of the Union and management prior to the posting of any instructional position for the program.
+If mutual agreement cannot be reached, the issue shall go to binding arbitration. - (d) No bargaining unit member shall have an increase in workload as a result of the implementation of this article. - (e) The parties agree to review existing workloads to establish a process to recognize the unique work environment for the Coastal Eco-Tourism and Wilderness Guiding programs.
+The parties shall enter into a Letter of Agreement by December 31, 2001 for implementation by March 31, 2002. - (f) Maximum lab sizes shall be determined by the appropriate dean(s), chair(s) or program coordinator(s) and regional coordinator(s) in consultation with the program faculty, having due regard for available facilities, course learning outcomes and program quality.

-32.4 Program Workload Information
+31.4 Program Workload Information

-(a) Applied Business Technology

-(1) Class contact hours per certificate will be 450 to 470 hours.

-(2) The number of class contact hours per week will remain at 25 which may be averaged over the academic year to which the workload applies.

-(3) The class size will remain at a maximum of 25, with a maximum number of new students to not exceed 20 per certificate intake.
+- (a) Applied Business Technology - (1) Class contact hours per certificate shall be four hundred and fifty (450) to four hundred and seventy (470) hours. - (2) The number of class contact hours per week shall remain at twenty-five (25) which may be averaged over the academic year to which the workload applies. - (3) The class size shall remain at a maximum of twenty-five (25), with a maximum number of new students to not exceed twenty (20) per certificate intake.

+^{}Thirty-five (35) hours indicates the maximum total weekly workload, including travel time to clinical and practicum sites, and student supervision, etc
-(b) Business Administration, First Nations Public Administration, Public Administration, and Entrepreneurial Tourism Management

-(1) The weekly class contact hours may exceed those outlined in the Collective Agreement for Business Administration should the instructor opt to complete their annual class contact hours in a shorter time frame.
-Class contact hours will be consistent with the academic schedule and the approval of the Dean of Instruction.

-(2) Statutory Holidays are included in the 450 class contact hours for the assigned teaching period.

-(3) Where the impact is revenue neutral, an instructor will be assigned a maximum of nine (9) preps in an academic year (September 1 to August 31).

-(c) Career and College Prep
+- (b) Business Administration, First Nations Public Administration, Public Administration, and Sustainable Tourism Management - (1) The weekly class contact hours may exceed those outlined in the Collective Agreement for these programs should the employee opt to complete the annual class contact hours in a shorter time frame.
+Class contact hours shall be consistent with the academic schedule and requires the approval of the Dean of Instruction. - (2) Statutory Holidays are included in the four hundred and fifty (450) class contact hours for the assigned teaching period. - (3) Where the impact is revenue neutral, an instructor will be assigned a maximum of nine (9) preps in an academic year (September 1st to August 31st). - (c) Career and College Prep - (1) Definitions:

-(1) Definitions:

-These definitions will be used only in the determination of workload for instructors in the NWCC Career and College Prep Program.
+These definitions shall be used only in the determination of workload for instructors in the NWCC Career and College Prep Program.